 Make your navigation so that somebody who thinks “Facebook” is another word for the “internet” easily finds their way around.

-A home page shouldn’t overwhelm visitors either but serve as an introduction to the rest of the site.
+A home page shouldn’t overwhelm visitors but serve as an introduction to the rest of the site.

 April Lyons Psychotherapy Group